ifBars/S1API/S1API/docs/basic-npc-creation.md

 }
 ```

-**Note**: For new code, use the parameterless constructor and configure identity in `ConfigurePrefab`.
+**Note**: For new code, always use the parameterless constructor and configure identity in `ConfigurePrefab`.
 The old constructor pattern with identity parameters is obsolete and provided only for backwards compatibility with non-physical NPCs.

 ## Identity Configuration